 Bhim Adhikari is a Senior Program Specialist at Canada's International Development Research Center (IDRC) and works specifically on the environmental economics program.
 His main research interest is in environment and development, particularly poverty-environment nexus, climate change adaptation, ecosystem services and institutions and environmental resource management.
 Over the past twenty years, Bhim has worked with a number of organizations and academic institutions, including the Institute for Water, Environment and Health- the United Nations University's think tank on water.
 At the World Conservation Union (IUCN) in Pakistan, he tackled issues around environmental fiscal reforms and mainstreaming environment into poverty reduction strategies.
 He worked with a rural energy project at the United Nation's Development Program in Nepal, focusing on energy-environment issues.
 Bhim has worked at the University of Michigan, USA as a Research Fellow and was an ESRC Postdoctoral Fellow at the University of York, UK.
 He also worked as consultant and visiting researcher for the Asian Development Bank Institute, Tokyo, Japan; UNDP, New York; and TERI University in India.
 Bhim holds a PhD in Environmental Economics and Management from the University of York and has produced several publications on economic aspects of environment and natural resource management.

-Dr David James Molden joined ICIMOD as Director General with effect from December 2011.
-He has worked in several Hindu Kush-Himalayan countries, including China, India, Nepal, and Pakistan, and has work experience on the Indus, Ganges, Yellow, Mekong, Yangtze, and Amu and Syr Darya river basins.
+David Molden is the Director General of ICIMOD.
+David has worked in Hindu Kush-Himalayan countries, including China, India, Nepal, and Pakistan, and has work experience on the Indus, Ganges, Yellow, Mekong, Yangtze, and Amu and Syr Darya river basins.
 Prior to joining ICIMOD he was the Deputy Director General for Research at the International Water Management Institute (IWMI) based in Sri Lanka which received the IWRA Crystal Drop Award in 2011 and Stockholm Water Prize in 2012.
 Dr Molden was awarded a PhD in Civil Engineering from Colorado State University in 1987 specializing in water resources, and has since developed broader interests in integrating social, technical, and environmental aspects of natural resources management.
 He has contributed to the publication of nearly 200 works in books, refereed journals, research and project report series, the media, educational materials and led the recognized Comprehensive Assessment of Water Management in Agriculture.
 He has received many awards including the Outstanding Scientist Award of the Consultative Group on International Agricultural Research (CGIAR) in 2009.

-Priya Shyamsundar, is the Program Director for the South Asian Network for Development and Environmental Economics (SANDEE).
+Priya Shyamsundar, is the Lead Economist at The Nature Conservancy.
+She was the Executive Director for the South Asian Network for Development and Environmental Economics (SANDEE).
 As part of its various activities, SANDEE has supported over 60 research projects in the area of poverty and natural resource management, valuation of non-market goods, and the economics of pollution management.
 Priya previously served as a consultant for many years to the Environment Department of the World Bank.
 Most recently, she led a team that was responsible for a new World Bank book on poverty and environment.
 Prior to her work with SANDEE and the Bank, Priya served as Senior Program Officer for the John D. and Catherine T. MacArthur Foundation and as Research Associate at the Institute of Social Studies Trust.
 Priya's research interests range over a number of topics within environment and development economics.
 She has a Ph.D. in Environmental Economics from Duke University.